plattyp/sms_auth/README.md

 ### Configure the gem

-Create an initializer called `config/initializers/sms_auth.rb` and set it up with your [Twilio](https://www.twilio.com) account information
+Create an initializer called `config/initializers/sms_auth.rb` and set it up with your [Twilio](https://www.twilio.com) account information.
+You will need to purchase a phone number that can send text messages to use as your from.

 ```ruby
 require 'sms_auth'